 “SG Junior: A best seller that’s even better – with its handsome new Cherry Red finish, its highly desirable new double cutaway sculptured design, very low popular price and Gibson Vibrola.
 You get Gibson quality and top performance.”

-Make and Model: Gibson SG Junior White
+Make and Model: Gibson SG TV (white finish)

 Year: 1967.
 “00xxxx” serial, reflector knobs, potentiometer code “1376631” (31st week of 1966)